 The Sexual Offences Act deals with all those aspects of the Law relating to sexual offences.

-The Act is extensive in coverage and includes mandatory reporting provisions for certain sexual offences, the criminalizing of child pornography including the exposure of children to child pornography and other sexual acts, the criminalizing of human trafficking for sexual purposes, and the establishment of a sex offenders register to name but a few of the categories dealt with under this Act.
+The Act is extensive in coverage and includes mandatory reporting provisions for certain sexual offences and child abuse, the criminalizing of child pornography including the exposure of children to child pornography and other sexual acts, the criminalizing of human trafficking for sexual purposes, and the establishment of sex offenders register to name but a few of the categories dealt with under this Act.

 THE SEX OFFENDER REGISTER